 Where the School is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
-Please be aware however that the School may have another lawful reason to process the personal data in question even without your consent.
+Examples where we do rely on consent are: eg biometrics, certain types of uses of images.
+Please be aware however that the School may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.

-That reason will usually have been asserted under this Privacy Notice or may otherwise exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumnae or parents' association has been requested).
+That reason will usually have been asserted under this Privacy Notice or may otherwise exist under some form of contract or agreement with the individual (eg an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumnae or parents' association has been requested).

-WHOSE RIGHTS
+WHOSE RIGHTS?

 The rights under Data Protection Law belong to the individual to whom the data relates.
-However, the School will often rely on parental consent to process personal data relating to pupils (if consent is required) unless, given the nature of the processing in question, and the pupil's age and understanding, it is more appropriate to rely on the pupil's consent.
+However, the School will often rely on parental authority or notice for the necessary ways it processes personal data relating to pupils - for example, under the parent contract, or via a form.
+Parents and pupils should be aware that this is not necessarily the same as the School relying on strict consent (see section on Consent above).

+Where consent is required, it may in some cases be necessary or appropriate - given the nature of the processing in question, and the pupil's age and understanding - to seek the pupil's consent, either alongside or in place of parental consent.
 Parents should be aware that in such situations they may not be consulted, depending on the interests of the child, the parents' rights at law or under their contract, and all the circumstances.

-In general, the School will assume that pupils' consent is not required for ordinary disclosure of their personal data to their parents, e.g. for the purposes of keeping parents informed about the pupil's activities, progress and behaviour, and in the interests of the pupil's welfare, unless, in the School's opinion, there is a good reason to do otherwise.
+In general, the School will assume that pupils' consent is not required for ordinary disclosure of their personal data to their parents, eg for the purposes of keeping parents informed about the pupil's activities, progress and behaviour, and in the interests of the pupil's welfare, unless, in the School's opinion, there is a good reason to do otherwise.